 A celebration of food, fertility, chocolate and Christ, Easter is yet another invigorating affair in the German capital.
 There are markets, traditions, competitions and concerts, adding an extra element of history and excitement to yet another splendid weekend in Berlin.
 So, what is on the menu in 2020?
 Let’s take a look.

-With the basics out of the way, what can we look forward to over 2020’s Easter weekend?
-Bonfires, festivals, concerts, feasts, markets, that’s what.
+With the basics out of the way, what can we look forward to over 2021’s Easter weekend?
+Bonfires, festivals, concerts, feasts, markets, that’s what – or at least it would be during a normal year.
 Traditional markets aren’t just confined to the Christmas season, and a number of the special souvenir stalls spring up across Easter, most notably at Alexanderplatz and Kurfürstendamm….
 Read more about Easter in Berlin here.

 If you have the honour of being invited to someone’s home during Easter weekend – which is not incredibly likely given that it’s traditionally a time for family gatherings – be prepared to eat more or less continually for three days straight, as the weekend is informally referred to by many as ‘the Slovene eating holiday’.
 One Easter delicacy you have to try is potica, a rolled cake that can come with any number of fillings, most commonly a walnut or poppy seed paste.
 If you can’t get it homemade, it’s best purchased from smaller bakeries or the central market.
 Read more from Ljubljana In Your Pocket here.